tpoindex/tsp/docs/outline.md

   - Expansion operator not suported {*}
   - Namespace not supported
   - Limitation on proc name and variable names
+  - Procedure default arguments and "args" not supported
   - Quoted word substitutions " "
-  - Conversions and conversion errors
-  - Implicit declarations
-  - Variables defined on proc entry

 Runtime differences